RobertBaruch/amaranth-exercises/04_signs.md

 Write a module that takes a 64-bit signed number, and negates it in three ways:

-* Invert and add 1.
+* Bitwise complement (invert) it and add 1.
-* Directly negate it.
+* Arithmetically negate it.
 * Starting from the least significant bit, copy up to and including the first 1, then invert the remaining bits.

 That last one seems a bit strange, but it works like this (using 8-bit numbers):